 Let’s make soup, ya’ll! 😀

-The ingredient list seems long, but there are nine types of fresh veggies in this soup!
-It’s really easy to make, but does include some chopping. 😀
+The ingredient list seems long, but there are eight types of fresh veggies in this soup!
+It’s really easy to make, but does include some knife skills. 😀

-- Base Veggies – Onion, garlic, carrots, celery, cabbage slaw (or use regular cabbage).
+- Base Veggies – Onion, garlic, carrots, celery, and cabbage slaw (or use regular cabbage).

-- Other Veggies – Sweet Potato, yellow potatoes, zucchini.
-You can substitute other veggies here, if desired, to equal about four cups.
+- Other Veggies – Sweet Potato, yellow potatoes, and spinach.

-- Tomatoes – Diced (fire-roasted) tomatoes and tomato paste.
+- Tomatoes – Diced (fire-roasted) tomatoes and tomato paste, along with broth, add incredible flavor to soup.

 - Beans – One can of white beans, like cannelloni or great northern.